Higher Laminations and Affine Buildings

 When $S$ does has at least one hole, the spaces $\X_{G,S}$ and $\A_{G,S}$ have a distinguished collection of coordinate systems, equivariant under the action of the mapping class group of $S$.
-All the transition functions are subtraction-free, and give a {\it positive atlas} on the corresponding moduli space.
+Using an elaboration of Lusztig's work on total positivity, one can show that all the transition functions between these coordinate systems are subtraction-free, and give a {\it positive atlas} on the corresponding moduli space.
 This positive atlas gives the spaces $\X_{G,S}$ and $\A_{G,S}$ the structure of a {\it positive variety}.

-If $X$ is a positive variety (for example, $X=\A_{G,S}$ or $\X_{G,S}$), we can take points of $X$ with values in any {\it semifield}, i.e. in any set equipped with operations of addition, multiplication and division, such that these operations satisfy their usual properties (the most important being distributivity).
+If $X$ is a positive variety (for example, $X=\A_{G,S}$ or $\X_{G,S}$), we can take points of $X$ with values in any {\it semifield}, i.e. in any set equipped with operations of addition, multiplication and division, such that these operations satisfy their usual properties (the most important and non-trivial being distributivity).
 For us, the important examples of semifields will be the positive real numbers $\R_{>0}$; any tropical semifield; and the semifield which interpolates between these two: the field of formal Laurent series over $\R$ with positive leading coefficient, which we denote $\cK_{>0}$.
 The tropical semifields $\Z^t, \Q^t, \R^t$ are obtained from $\Z, \Q, \R$ by replacing the operations of multiplication, division and addition by the operations of addition, subtraction and taking the maximum, respectively.